-The best radios, reviewed and curated by the Trailspace community.
-The latest review was added on June 28, 2018.
+The top radios, reviewed and curated by the Trailspace community.
 Stores' prices and availability are updated daily.

 Recent Radio Reviews

 If you don't use a string in the hole, I'd always make sure to keep the device in a zipped pocket/water bottle holder to ensure you don't lose one (they are nice and compact to fit!), but otherwise two thumbs up on the quality and reception and rechargeable batteries!
 We will be bringing these radios on all of our trips and adventures!
 We recently brought our LXT600VP4 Two Way Radios on a trip to Mt.
 Shasta to use while hiking... but it turns out we used them the most where we did not have any cell… Full review

 Got these just in time for some family hiking trips.
 With five kids of varying ages and skill levels, we need some comms to keep us all in check and safe.
 Not to mention, cell phones were no use where we were.
 Handled great.
 The range was good, although obviously limited sometimes by distance or rough terrain, trees, etc. I trusted them to kids from 3 on up, and all the radios survived intact.
 These will be regular part of our packing list for all trips and outings.
 Not to mention the kids use them… Full review